GoldenEye: Filming

 Principal photography for the film began on 16 January 1995 and continued until 2 June.
-The producers were unable to film at Pinewood Studios, the usual studio for Bond films, because it had been reserved for First Knight.
-Instead, an old Rolls-Royce factory at Leavesden Aerodrome in Hertfordshire was converted into a new studio, dubbed Leavesden Studios.
+Eon was unable to film at Pinewood Studios, the usual studio for Bond films, because it had been reserved for First Knight.
+Instead, with little time to find a space which could hold the number of large scale sets needed for production, Eon found an old Rolls-Royce factory at Leavesden Aerodrome in Hertfordshire, which had wide, tall, and open aircraft hangars that were uniquely suited to be converted into stages for a new studio.
+Eon leased the site for the duration of their shoot, gutted the factory and turned it into stages, workshops and offices, and dubbed it Leavesden Studios.
 This process is shown on the 2006 DVD's special features.

 The bungee jump was filmed at the Contra Dam (also known as the Verzasca or Locarno Dam) in Ticino, Switzerland.
+General Ourumov shooting his nervously-firing soldier in the opening sequence was inspired by the 1969 western film The Wild Bunch.
 The casino scenes and the Tiger helicopter's demonstration were shot in Monte Carlo.
 Reference footage for the tank chase was shot on location in Saint Petersburg and matched to the studio at Leavesden.
 The climactic scenes on the satellite dish were shot at Arecibo Observatory in Puerto Rico.
 The actual MI6 headquarters were used for external views of M's office.
-Some of the scenes in St. Petersburg were actually shot in London – the Epsom Downs Racecourse doubled as the airport – to reduce expenses and security concerns, as the second unit sent to Russia required bodyguards.
+Some of the scenes in St. Petersburg were shot in London, such as the Royal Box at Epsom Downs Racecourse which was used as the airport front.
+This reduced expenses and security concerns, as the second unit sent to Russia required bodyguards.

 The French Navy provided full use of the frigate La Fayette and their newest helicopter, the Eurocopter Tiger, to the film's production team.
 The French government also allowed the use of Navy logos as part of the promotional campaign for it.
 However, the producers had a dispute with the French Ministry of Defence over Brosnan's opposition to French nuclear weapons testing and his involvement with Greenpeace; as a result, the French premiere of the film was cancelled.

-The sequences involving the armored train were filmed on the Nene Valley Railway, near Peterborough in England.
+The sequences involving the armoured train were filmed on the Nene Valley Railway, near Peterborough.
 The train was composed of a British Rail Class 20 diesel-electric locomotive and a pair of Mark 1 coaches, all three heavily disguised to resemble a Soviet armoured train.